ashharabdullah/Super_Store_Data_Analysis/README.md

 Open Superstore_Dashboard.xlsx to explore the raw data and dashboard.

-Review KPI results in KPI_Documentation.docx.
+Review KPI results in the Document.

-Check out the charts/ folder for visual insights.

 Read the blog for the full project write-up.

-✅ Future Improvements

-Automate KPI reporting with Python dashboards (Streamlit/Power BI).

-Add interactive visualizations.

-Expand analysis to customer lifetime value (CLV) and churn prediction.